openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 If your attribute roll is higher than the targeted defense score, then your roll replaces the targeted defense score for that attack only. (**Note:** Characters wielding a weapon with the *defensive* property gain advantage equal to the weapon's *defensive* value on their defend action roll).

-As part of your defend action, you may also move up to half of your speed at any time during your action.
+Once per round as part of your defend action, you may also move up to half of your speed at any time during your action.
 If you are defending an ally and are adjacent to them at any point during your defend action, they may also move up to half of their speed.
 Neither you nor your ally provoke opportunity attacks with this movement.
 This movement cannot negate the original attack, even if it takes the defended character out of the reach or area of the attack.

 > ##### Defend Examples
 >